theobald-software/kb.theobald-software.github.io/content/_archive/erpconnect-services_how-to-create-an-ecs-service-application.md

 weight: 1
 ---

-Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.
+Check out our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 An ERPConnect Service Application in SharePoint represents the main connectivity component to an SAP system. <br>
 The service application stores all the information required to establish a connection to the SAP system (see screen below).